-How to Treat Bipolar Disorder with Co-Occurring Addiction
+Bipolar Disorder with Co-Occurring Addiction: Symptoms and Treatment

-The Substance Abuse and Mental Health Administration (SAMHSA) publishes that close to 8 million American adults suffered from both a mental health disorder and an addiction in 2014.
-When someone battles two disorders at the same time, they are said to be co-occurring disorders, and specialized treatment is optimal to manage both issues.
+The Substance Abuse and Mental Health Administration (SAMHSA) publishes that close to 8 million American adults suffered from both a mental health and a substance use disorder in 2014.
+When someone battles two disorders at the same time, they are said to be co-occurring disorders, and specialized treatment is necessary to manage both issues.

 Mood disorders like bipolar disorder commonly co-occur with substance abuse and addiction, the journal Substance Abuse Treatment, Prevention, and Policy reports, and individuals suffering from bipolar I disorder also battle addiction at least 40 percent of the time.
 More than 2.5 percent of the American adult population struggle with bipolar disorder, and over 80 percent of these cases are considered severe, the National Institute of Mental Health (NIMH) publishes.
 Bipolar disorder is also sometimes referred to as manic-depressive disorder, and it is recognized by unusual and dramatic shifts in energy and activity levels and moods that can interfere with a person’s ability to carry out daily tasks.